freeseek/gtc2vcf/README.md

-        --adjust-clusters             adjust cluster centers in (Theta, R) space (requires --bpm and --egt) --use-gtc-sample-names        use sample name in GTC files rather than GTC file name --do-not-check-bpm            do not check whether BPM and GTC files match manifest file name --genome-studio <file>        input a GenomeStudio final report file (in matrix format) --no-version                  do not append version and command line to the header -o, --output <file>               write output to a file [standard output]
+        --adjust-clusters             adjust cluster centers in (Theta, R) space (requires --bpm and --egt) --use-gtc-sample-names        use sample name in GTC files rather than GTC file name --do-not-check-bpm            do not check whether BPM and GTC files match manifest file name --do-not-check-eof            do not check whether the BPM and EGT readers reach the end of the file --genome-studio <file>        input a GenomeStudio final report file (in matrix format) --no-version                  do not append version and command line to the header -o, --output <file>               write output to a file [standard output]